Kruthibharath/Kruthi_Bharath_Portfolio/README.md

 ## Project Structure

-## Creating myPortfolio React Application:
+## Creating myPortfolio React-ts Application:

 There are different ways to create a React application.
 I have choosen the best 2 ways of creating it: